AlexR44/Quantitative-Fundamental-Analysis/Report.md

 As shown in the boxplot above for the Q/Q earnings, companies such as FR, KRR, and LUG are quite volatile, with a wide spread into the negative Q/Q region.
 The results obtained were ranked using the 75th percentile Q/Q earnings for all 12 companies.

-### Growth: Q/Q Earnings
+### Growth: Q/Q Cashflows

 ![](IMAGES/QoQ%20Cashflows.png)

-As shown in the boxplot above for the Q/Q earnings, companies such as EXN, FR, and GEO exhibit larger negative Q/Q changes in cashflow outliers than any of the other companies.
+As shown in the boxplot above for the Q/Q cashflows, companies such as EXN, FR, and GEO exhibit larger negative Q/Q changes in cashflow outliers than any of the other companies.
 The results obtained were ranked using the 75th percentile Q/Q earnings for all 12 companies.

 In addition to the Q/Q cashflow analysis, it was nterest to investigate if any correlation exists between the changes in commodity prices (gold, silver) and those in the cashflows of individual companies.
 A correlation with changes in bond ETF was also assessed.